Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: A generic analysis framework based on random models and estimates

 \section{A generic analysis framework based on random models and estimates}

-Let us first introduce a generic stochastic trust region framework.
-The analysis for the framework can particularize to the specific algorithm for example the algorithm STRME we will propose in Section \ref{sec:3}, and the objective function, whether it is nonconvex or convex, provided that the assumptions we will state are satisfied.
+Let us first introduce a generic stochastic trust-region framework.
+The analysis for the framework can particularize to the specific algorithm for example the algorithm STRME proposed in Section \ref{sec:3}, and the objective function, whether it is non-convex or convex, provided that the assumptions are satisfied.

-The proposed Algorithm \ref{alg:1} covers the framework in \cite{STORM}.
+The proposed Algorithm \ref{alg:1} covers the framework of STORM \cite{STORM}.
 We can see that if $\delta_k = \mu_k$, the above algorithm will reduce to STORM algorithm.
-The main difference lies in the trust region radius in Algorithm \ref{alg:1} depends on the model $m_k$.
-Hence we directly update the trust region parameter $\mu_k$ (called relative trust region radius), not the trust region radius $\delta_k$ itself.
+The main difference lies in the trust-region radius in Algorithm \ref{alg:1} which depends on the current model $m_k$.
+We directly update the parameter $\mu_k$ (called relative trust-region radius), not the trust-region radius $\delta_k$ itself, which avoids the troubles by the randomness rise to the currently random model.
 Of course, except the current random model, there may be other factors, {for instance the iterative models of previous steps, i.e. $\left\lbrace m_t\right\rbrace_{t\leq k} $, and the difference of previous iterates $\left\lbrace x_{t}-x_{t-1}\right\rbrace_{t\leq k} $ and so on.
-The framework we think about here does not involve the specific forms of the random models and the sufficient reduction condition.
+The framework we present here does not involve the specific forms of the random models and the sufficient reduction condition.
 We will discuss them in the next part.